 When to Climb

 Summers are hot and there is not much shade.
 You do ascent on the west side of the formation, which provides some shade early in the morning, but the approach is hot!
 I would recommend spring, autumn and if dry also during the winter.
+Bring plenty of water.

 There is a very primitive campsite just below the formation.
 Sleeping in a car is option as well.
+There are also primitive campsites along Dolores River.

 Established campgrounds would be further away: Divide Forks Campground